Josh Bell Player Props: Guardians vs. Athletics

-The Cleveland Guardians and Josh Bell, who went 0-for-3 last time out, take on James Kaprielian and the Oakland Athletics at Oakland-Alameda County Coliseum, Monday at 9:40 PM ET.
+Josh Bell -- 0-for-3 in his last game -- will be in action for the Cleveland Guardians versus the Oakland Athletics, with JP Sears on the mound, on April 4 at 9:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Mariners.
+He had a hitless showing in his most recent game (0-for-3) against the Mariners.

 Josh Bell Game Info & Props vs. the Athletics